-Being one of the most well-known parks in London, Hyde Park doesn’t disappoint when it comes to smooth surfaces and beautiful scenery.
-Circle around the pond, head towards Kensington Gardens or grab a take-way drink at the cafe.
+Being one of the most well-known parks in London, Hyde Park doesn’t disappoint with smooth surfaces and beautiful scenery.
+Circle around the pond, head towards Kensington Gardens or grab a takeaway drink at the cafe.
 Hyde Park is large enough to spend the whole day.
-Take a chill pill and relax on the grass or hire one of the colourful deck chairs.
-Once you have some energy back why not enjoy boating on the Serpentine or try out the UK’s first Solarshuttle.
+Take a chill pill, relax on the grass, or hire one of the colorful deck chairs.
+Once you have some energy back, why not enjoy boating on the Serpentine or try out the UK’s first Solarshuttle.

 Another of London’s jewels!
-Greenwich Park has it all: rose gardens, a paddling pond, an observatory and even a planetarium.
-However, this particular park is more of a challenge if you are on roller skates, there are a number of steep hills and sharp turns.
-We would recommend Greenwich Park for those skaters who are a bit more advance and know how to easily stop and turn.
+Greenwich Park has it all: rose gardens, a paddling pond, an observatory, and even a planetarium.
+However, this particular park is more of a challenge if you are on roller skates; there are several steep hills and sharp turns.
+We recommend Greenwich Park for skaters who are a bit more advanced and know how to stop and turn easily.
 And don’t forget to wear a helmet!

-Battersea Park is a particular favourite for skaters.
-Pre-covid they held weekend skate meet-ups in Hyde Park and Battersea Park, like The Sunday Stroll and London Friday Night Skate; as London starts to reopen, check the website to see when these will be on again.
+Battersea Park is a particular favorite for skaters.
+Pre-covid, they held weekend skate meet-ups in Hyde Park and Battersea Park, like The Sunday Stroll and London Friday Night Skate; as London starts to reopen, check the website to see when these will be on again.